ansible/ansible-documentation/docs/docsite/rst/installation_guide/installation_distros.rst

 The ``ansible`` package can always be :ref:`installed from PyPI using pip <intro_installation_guide>` on most systems but it is also packaged and maintained by the community for a variety of Linux distributions.

-This document guides you through installing the ``ansible`` package with different package managers.
+This document guides you through installing Ansible from different distribution's package repositories.

 To add instructions for another distribution to this guide, maintainers for that distribution **must** do the following: